 TIPPING IN BALI

 While tipping in Bali is considered to be a western concept, and not mandatory, it is generally appreciated by the service staff.
-You will notice that there is a 10% service charge that shows up on the invoice, it normally either goes to the government or to the establishment, and not the staff ( are paid extremely low wages).
+Regardless of whether it’s your first time traveling to Bali or you’re a veteran, you will notice that there is a 10% service charge that shows up on the invoice, it normally either goes to the government or to the establishment, and not the staff ( are paid extremely low wages).

 WHAT TO BUY IN BALI